Bing-Violet/marking/README.md

 ## Limitations
 It's been a hectic week and I couldn't work out a big chunk of time so my unittests are still at a premature stage.
 I might update the tests in the rest of the days.
 I fully understand the significance of TDD and apologize for my practice went the other way round this time.

+Also, I ran out of time and forgot to convert scanned_on string into date and time, so the scanned_on data is not properly ingested.